Amanda M. Fanniff, Ph.D.

 Alex is a 4th-year doctoral student.
 Alex’s primary research interests include trauma, attachment, SMI, and neuropsychological assessment.
 Her dissertation will examine the relationship between attachment and neuropsychological performance across diagnoses.
 Alex is also interested in using a transdiagnostic approach to investigate overlapping psychosocial and neurocognitive factors in mental health conditions.
 Alex is currently completing a practicum at VA, Palo Alto, where she conducts psychological and neuropsychological assessments.
 Notably, Alex is receiving extensive training in Rorschach administration and interpretation through this practicum.
 Alex’s assessment supplemental practicum at Stanford University School of Medicine involves researching neurocognitive performance in typically and atypically developing children.
 Her research supplemental at VA, Menlo Park, involves qualitative research that assists in developing innovative implementations to improve care.
 Alex completed a practicum at Goodwill Wellness Center of Silicon Valley, a community mental health clinic that provides therapeutic and assessment services to a vulnerable population, SMI, chronic homelessness, and criminal justice involvement.
 Alex received training in ACT and DBT therapeutic approaches through this site.
 Alex’s professional goals include examining the impact of early adverse experiences to develop early intervention programs that utilize evidence-based treatments and assessments to enhance lasting outcomes.

-Kenzie is a 4th year doctoral student.
-Kenzie’s primary research interests are in juvenile offending, trauma, substance use, and the developmental progression of problem behaviors.
+Kenzie is a 5th year doctoral candidate.
+Kenzie’s dissertation is on how the support of a caring adult and substance use impact offending over time in a sample of serious adolescent offenders.
+Her primary research interests are in juvenile offending, substance use, trauma, and the developmental progression of problem behaviors.
 She is currently working on a group project that is focused on cultural identities of perpetrators and victims of sexual assault and their impact on rape myth acceptance.
 She is also assisting with a project looking at defense attorneys’ attitudes and beliefs regarding immaturity and competency in juvenile defendants.
-Kenzie is completing her fourth-year practicum at Adolescent Counseling Services with their adolescent substance abuse treatment program.
-She is currently conducting in-depth assessments and providing substance abuse and mental health treatment services to youth.
-She is also completing a supplemental practicum at the HOPE Program, a community based forensic training site that specializes in evidenced-based sex offender treatment to parole and probationers who are mandated for individual and group treatment.
-Her previous practicum placement was with StarVista’s Insights program, an outpatient treatment program providing substance abuse and mental health treatment services to youth who are on probation as well as youth who are participating voluntarily.
+Kenzie is completing a supplemental practicum at Adolescent Counseling Services (ACS) with their adolescent substance abuse treatment program.
+She stayed on for a second year following her 4th year practicum with ACS.
+She is currently the lead assessor conducting in-depth assessments and providing substance abuse and mental health treatment services to youth.
+She is also completing a supplemental practicum with StarVista at their GIRLS and Institutions program.
+Kenzie is providing group psychotherapy with youth incarcerated in juvenile hall or court-mandated to residential treatment.
+During her 4th year, she also completed a supplemental practicum at the HOPE Program, a community based forensic training site that specializes in evidenced-based sex offender treatment to parole and probationers who are mandated for individual and group treatment.
+Her 3rd year practicum placement was with StarVista’s Insights program, an outpatient treatment program providing substance abuse and mental health treatment services to youth who are on probation as well as youth who are participating voluntarily.
 Her 2nd year practicum placement was at the Gronowski Center, a community mental health clinic, providing psychotherapy with adults and adolescents who have varying diagnoses.
 Her professional goals include conducting forensic assessments and providing empirically supported treatments designed to fit the risks and needs of the juvenile population.

 Leah Anderson M.S.

-Leah is a 4th year doctoral student with primary research interests in the intersection of psychology, law, ethics, and public policy.
-She is currently completing her psychology externship at the San Francisco VA Health Care System - Santa Rosa Community Based Outpatient Clinic serving a Veteran population.
-Leah's previous practicum rotation was at an in-patient psychiatric hospital with a diverse population emphasizing crisis intervention, stabilization, and the treatment of serious mental illness.
+Leah (she/her) is a 5th year doctoral student with primary research interests in the intersection of psychology, law, and public policy.
+She is currently completing her clinical psychology internship at the Norton Sound Health Corporation, a tribally owned and operated hospital serving the Bering Strait region.
+Leah's previous practicum experiences included working at the San Francisco Veterans Affairs Health Care System - Santa Rosa Community Based Outpatient Clinic, Adventist Health - Vallejo and St. Helena, and the Gronowski Center.
 Leah is involved in research projects exploring topics of sociocultural identities, attitudes, and rape myth acceptance.
-As a fusion of interests, Leah's dissertation is currently under development to test the racial threat theory among sexual assault case records.
-Leah's professional goal is to apply evidence-based practices to serve the public as a future military psychologist.
-Leah is passionate about suicide prevention and promoting mental health via preventative care.
+Leah's dissertation is testing the racial threat theory among sexual assault case records in California.
+Leah's primary clinical interests are suicide prevention, cultural sensitivity, ethics, and promoting mental health via preventative care.

 Ayanna Payne, M.A., M.S.